Check Out The Best Way To Tie Down Your Ski To A Trailer…

 Possible Downsides to Retractable Ratchet Straps

-Another potential downside is getting the ratchet mechanisms wet, which could lead to rust and seizure.
+Another potential downside is getting the ratchet mechanisms wet.
+Over time, this could lead to rust and seizure.
 Same goes, I guess if the trailer is used on many dusty roads where grit and sand could jam it up.
-I’m trying to avoid either complication with generous sprays of WD40, but only time will tell if this is the best way to keep the ratchets operating properly.
+I’m trying to avoid either complication with generous sprays of WD40.
+But only time will tell if this is the best way to keep the ratchets operating properly.

-These considerations aside, I don’t have to be concerned about losing a tie down anymore, while releasing and fastening my Sea Doo watercraft at any launch is a breeze.
-My verdict is that this added value product is a must-have for ease and convenience, especially if you do a lot of towing like I do for your Sea Doo tours!
+These considerations aside, I don’t have to be concerned about losing a tie down anymore.
+Also, releasing and fastening my Sea Doo watercraft at any launch is a breeze.
+My verdict is that this added value product is a must-have for ease and convenience.
+Especially if you do a lot of towing like I do for your Sea Doo tours!
 Rear Retractable Ratchet Straps are available from your Triton dealer and included on most of their PWC trailers.

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.